open-telemetry/opentelemetry-operator/docs/api.md

         <td>
           PersistentVolumeClaimRetentionPolicy describes the lifecycle of persistent volume claims created from volumeClaimTemplates.
-This only works with the following OpenTelemetryCollector mode's: statefulset.<br/>
+This only works with the following OpenTelemetryCollector modes: statefulset.<br/>
         </td>
         <td>false</td>
       </tr><tr>